TropicalBastos/Drones/README.md

 ## Data Handling

-<p>One of the objectives of this task was to ration the data and be as inexpensive as possible with the transfering of data.
+<p>One of the objectives of this task was to ration the data and be as inexpensive as possible with the transferring of data.
 Each drone entity only needs 3 main key/value pairs of data to fully function in the app: its id, its latitude and its longitude.
 I've also added a name in there to give them cool aliases, but thats besides the point.</p>

 <p>The communication between the server and the system administrator doesn't require optimisation because that will likely  be a broadband-style, mega-bandwidth connection between the central server and the user on the app.
 The part of the app that requires data efficiency is the communication between the drone and the central server.
 To factor in a real-time feed of the drones' location and make it data efficient, the drone only sends out an emission when the pilot has completed the move sequence, and only sends that emission if the current location differs from the server's record of its location.
-These two checksums ensure that the there is a compromise between as real-time of a feed as you can get with data rationing, albeit on a higher level than usual.</p>
+These two checksums ensure that the there is a compromise between a real-time feed and efficiency of data transport.</p>